 Praia da Rocha, Portimão

 Golden cliffs, fine sand, coves and crystal clear water as far as the eye can see.
-Praia da Rocha is one of the longest beaches in Portugal and a great place to kick back and relax.
+Praia da Rocha is a great place to kick back and relax.
 Despite the expansion of holiday resorts along the coast, you can still find a tranquil and romantic spot where you can enjoy the sunset together with your partner.

 Praia da Falésia, Albufeira